francesco-costanzo/gold_miner_spread/README.md

 Before fitting the final model, a simple grid search tests several lag lengths and PySR hyperparameters on a validation split.
 The combination with the lowest validation error is then used for training on the full dataset.
+If only one option is provided for each hyperparameter, the search is skipped and those values are used directly.